soly33tworks/ME-PHYS_Undergraduate_Courses/PHYS371-Experimental_Methods_of_Physics/readme.md

 # Experimental Methods of Physics - PHYS374
 **Course description:** https://stars.bilkent.edu.tr/syllabus/view/PHYS/374/20212?section=1

 **Note:** The codes for almost every lab were only plotting codes for data collected during the lab sessions.
-Although those sessions were more closely related to modern physics, I did not include their code for this reason.
+Although those sessions were more interesting and related to modern physics, I did not include their code for this reason.

 **Semester :** Year 4 Semester 2